gbaptista/sublime-text-fennel/README.md

-# Fennel Support for Sublime Text 3 & 4
+# Fennel Language Support for Sublime Text 3 & 4

 > _Fennel is a programming language that brings together the speed, simplicity, and reach of Lua with the flexibility of a lisp syntax and macro system. [fennel-lang.org](https://fennel-lang.org)_